wp-plugins/am-events/readme.txt

 = 1.9.0 =
 * Recurrent events can now be trashed more easily
+* Adds start and end date to quick edit

 = 1.8.0 =
 * Adds conditional tags for the widget